 Many of the issues relating to your digital world will be directly addressed in the section on your personal brand.
 However, everything in this section applies to both worlds.

 Contents for Identity

-- It’s a Journey – it’s about becoming the author of your life
+- It’s a Journey – teenage identity development is about becoming the author of your life

 - Inner Voices & Outer Voices – Who do You Listen to?

 - Your Significance – “Yes, you are significant now as a teenager”

 - Your Sense of Purpose – Life Purpose or Purpose as a Teenager

 - Your Personal Qualities